ibrahim-anas/SPECTRE/README.md

 # **SPECTRE: Visual Speech-Aware Perceptual 3D Facial Expression Reconstruction from Videos**

-Official PyTorch implementation of the paper:
+This repository is an updated version of the official PyTorch implementation of the paper:
 **Visual Speech-Aware Perceptual 3D Facial Expression Reconstruction from Videos**
 Authors: Panagiotis P. Filntisis, George Retsinas, Foivos Paraperas-Papantoniou, Athanasios Katsamanis, Anastasios Roussos, and Petros Maragos
 Published on: arXiv 2022